bogdanorzea/bogdanorzea.github.io/index.md

-## Welcome to Bogdan Orzea Github page
+## Welcome to Bogdan Orzea's GitHub page

-Under construction
+Currently, this page is under construction.